 Litigation.
 A civil or criminal court judgment or jury trial is usually the most expensive and time-consuming way to resolve disputes.
 The proceedings and resolution are usually made public.

 Regulatory hearing.
 Government agencies hold hearings and negotiate settlements in disputes with businesses.
 As part of the regulatory hearing process, government agencies may request comments from interested parties.
 Decisions may be made by an individual or by a panel of regulators, commissioners, or hiring officers.

 Though more than 95 percent of commercial disputes are resolved without a court trial or regulatory hearing, in some cases, litigation can be the best option.
-If you are involved in a commercial dispute, you should discuss your options with a commercial litigation attorney experienced in all of these commercial dispute resolution methods.
+If you are involved in a commercial dispute, you should discuss your options with an attorney experienced in all of these commercial dispute resolution methods.

 To get help with commercial litigation, contact Joseph L. Piccin Co, LLC

 Joseph L. Piccin Co, LLC helps our clients in the Columbus, Ohio area determine the best option for resolving business disputes.
-Whether you are a plaintiff or defendant, we can review your case and advise you on the best dispute resolution alternative for your circumstances.
+We can review your case and advise you on the best dispute resolution alternative for your circumstances.